Maikxx/functional-programming/README.md

 I finally got the information that the nationality of the renter is not available at this very moment, unfortunately.

+### Week 2

+#### Day 1

+I originally planned to make a stacked area chart with the data that I had gathered, however after seeing the insane syntax and more complex data structure, I went for the simple stacked bar chart.

 ## Honourable mentions

 * [Folkert-Jan](https://github.com/FJvdPol).